IOCCC image by Matt Zucker

 If you do use ASCII tab characters in your non-markdown files, be aware that some people may use tab stop that is different than the common 8 character tab stop.

 PLEASE observe our IOCCC markdown guidelines when forming your submission’s remarks.md file.
-And if your submission contains additional markdown files, please follow those same guidelines.
-See also Rule 19.
+And if your submission contains additional markdown files, please follow those same guidelines for those files.
+See also Rule 19 and our FAQ on “markdown”.

 We LIKE reading remarks.md files, especially if they contain useful, informative, and even humorous content about your submission.
 Yes, this is a hint. :-)